 Enjoy spacious suites or private villas with modern amenities, en-suite bathrooms, and private decks overlooking the expansive waterways and pristine savannahs.
 Some high-end safari properties like Xigera Safari Lodge and Joa Villas also include air conditioning.
 Indulge in gourmet meals prepared by skilled chefs, sip premium brand sundowners by the pool, and relax in the lap of luxury after exciting safari adventures.

-Some of Safari Guru's preferred luxury lodges in the Okavango include; Qorokwe Camp, Vumbura Plains Camp, ABU, Duba Plains, which was made famous by its buffalo hunting lion populations and, of course, the famed Mombo Camps, which Safari Guru founder Deon De Villiers managed for several years while living in Botswana.
+Some of Safari Guru's preferred luxury lodges in the Okavango include; Qorokwe Camp, Vumbura Plains Camp, Chief's Camp, Duba Plains, which was made famous by its buffalo hunting lion populations and, of course, the famed Mombo Camps, which Safari Guru founder Deon De Villiers managed for several years while living in Botswana.

 Mombo and Little Mombo Camp are undoubtedly the most celebrated safari lodges in the Okavango and are considered Botswana's flagship wildlife destination.
 Mombo Camp was awarded Best Hotel in the World in 2013 by Travel + Leisure magazines' readership.